 Developed by Emory University’s Center for Digital Scholarship, Readux is a groundbreaking platform for reading and annotating digitized books.
-A research and publishing tool, Readux foregrounds volumes’ visual appearance, retaining the original book’s format, design, and typography as well as its textual content–all elements critical to understanding the social contexts of books.
+A research and publishing tool, Readux foregrounds volumes’ visual appearance, retaining the format, design, and typography of the original work alongside its textual content–all elements critical to understanding the social contexts of books.

-Readux is the software platform for Sounding Spirit’s digital scholarly editions and library collections.
-Sounding Spirit’s open-access scholarly editions will be published as interlinked portions of the initiative’s Readux website.
-Sounding Spirit’s Readux site will also feature thematic collections of digitized books.
+Readux is the software platform for Sounding Spirit’s digital library and scholarly editions.
+Built in Readux, Sounding Spirit’s digital library launched with thematic collections of twenty-two digitized books in 2020.
+It will be expanded to feature more than a thousand additional additional works.
+Sounding Spirit’s open-access scholarly editions will also be published as interlinked portions of the initiative’s Readux website.
 Readux enables scholars to publish interactive, sustainable, and highly customizable editions featuring their annotations and the book’s pages.
 Sounding Spirit uses Readux’s annotation feature to publish annotated scholarly facsimile editions and encourage public engagement with songbook collections.
 Sounding Spirit digital editions will include interactive visualizations and in-depth critical introductions in addition to the book’s annotated pages.

 Readux first pairs digitized facsimile images of book pages with searchable and selectable text.